 *This blog post contains affiliate links.
 If you click through and make a purchase, I may receive a commission (at no additional cost to you).
 Thanks for your support in this way.*

 Last winter, I was enjoying a rare moment of peace….no kids or husband in the house, the garden didn’t need any attention and no articles to write.
 So, I decided to see what was on television.
 As I was channel surfing, I saw a gardening show and of course, I stopped and watched.

-Well, since I love both vegetables and flowers, I was intrigued.
+What I saw was the host and featured garden expert, showing how to grow vegetables and flowers together in containers.
+Since I love both vegetables and flowers, I was intrigued.
 So I bought the book written by the featured garden expert and got started.

 Planting mix is specially formulated for containers – it has a light texture and holds just the right amount of moisture for plants.

 Then, I started planting.
 I came up with the vegetable and flower combinations on my own and I must admit that I was happy how they turned out…

 The first container has purple violas, spinach, bell pepper plant and nasturtiums.
 I started all of these from transplants, except for the nasturtiums, which came from seed that I planted.